iree-org/iree/docs/website/docs/building-from-source/optional-features.md

     Tests can now be run individually via python or via ctest.

-## Building TensorFlow Frontend Bindings
+## Building TensorFlow frontend bindings

 This section describes how to build compiler tools and Python bindings for importing models from various TensorFlow-ecosystem frontends, including